-- 1. be aware of any risk assessments for specific activities and follow safe working procedures personally; - 2. be familiar with the general and particular safety rules that apply to their area of work; - 3. ensure that the classroom and other areas are tidy and walkways and exit routes are kept clear; - 4. ensure all accidents within the area of responsibility are recorded in line with the school policy; - 5. report defects to their line manager.
+- 1. be aware of any risk assessments for specific activities and follow safe working procedures personally; - 2. be familiar with the general and particular safety rules that apply to their area of work; - 3. ensure that the classroom and other areas are tidy and walkways and exit routes are kept clear; - 4. ensure all accidents, incidents, near misses and violent incidents within the area of responsibility are recorded in line with the school policy; - 5. report defects to their line manager.

-3.6 First Aid Co-ordinator/Nominated First Aider
+3.6 First Aid Co-ordinator/Nominated First Aider (if appropriate)